Estimating Commonsense Plausibility through Semantic Shifts: Experimental Setup

 \subsection{Implementation Details}

-For closed-source models, we obtain the generated results via their official APIs.
-For open-source models, all experiments are conducted on a single NVIDIA A800 80G GPU.
-Notably, all experiments are carried out in a zero-shot or in-context few-shot setting.
-For ACCENT, we set the beam number to $10$ as specified in the original paper.
-When testing on the CFC dataset using the verbalization method, we sample the model $100$ times for each question with a temperature of $0.7$.
+All experiments are carried out in a zero-shot or in-context few-shot setting.
+Closed-source models are accessed via official APIs, while open-source implementations run on a single NVIDIA A800 80G GPU.
+For ACCENT, the beam number is $10$ as the official setting.
+When testing the CFC dataset using the verbalization method, we sample the model $100$ times for each question with a temperature of $0.7$, and cluster answers follow the official protocol.